-- Part II.
-The Ship Canal of Suez; general notes on the Isthmus and the Canal, the principal towns and workcamps (Chantiers) and chronology of the important incidents. - Part III.
-The private postal service on the Canal Company, its establishment, administration, offices, tariffs, and suppression. - Part IV.
-The Postage Stamps issued by the Company, their postmarks and the forgeries. - Part V. The Foreign Post Offices at Suez and Port Said. - Part VI.
+Part I. Previous attempts to connect the Mediterranean with the Red Sea.
+Part II.
+The Ship Canal of Suez; general notes on the Isthmus and the Canal, the principal towns and workcamps (Chantiers) and chronology of the important incidents.
+Part III.
+The private postal service on the Canal Company, its establishment, administration, offices, tariffs, and suppression.
+Part IV.
+The Postage Stamps issued by the Company, their postmarks and the forgeries.

+Part V. The Foreign Post Offices at Suez and Port Said.

+Part VI.
 The Postal Service of the Egyptian Government in the Suez Canal Zone and its Post Offices from their origin to 1880.